 Geri Miller, Program Coordinator, Lecturer

 Geri Miller is the Program Coordinator for the JHU Geographic Information Systems programs and has been an instructor in the programs since its inception.
-She has developed and taught a range of the GIS curriculum, including AS.430.600 Web GIS, AS.430.603 Geospatial Data Modeling, AS.430.604 Spatial Analysis with GIS, AS.430.606 Programming in GIS and AS.430.625 System Architecture for Enterprise GIS.
+She has developed and taught a range of the GIS curriculum, including AS.430.600 Web GIS, AS.430.603 Geospatial Data Modeling, AS.430.604 Spatial Analytics and AS.430.606 Programming in GIS.

-She is a GIS Instructor and Technical Lead at Esri (Environmental System Research Institute) since 2007 specializing in the online delivery of desktop, server and programming GIS courses.
+She is a GIS Instructor and Technical Lead at Esri (Environmental System Research Institute) since 2004 specializing in the online delivery of various geospatial technology courses.
 Much of Geri’s work focuses on improving online delivery methods of GIS classes designed to provide a rich learning environment for educating GIS users.
 Geri has worked extensively with many universities to support and enhance their GIS programs, in the capacities of lecturer, course author and curriculum developer.
 In addition to teaching at Johns Hopkins University she has taught at the University of Delaware, Community College of Philadelphia and West Chester University of Pennsylvania, and has helped others stay on the leading edge of GIS technology.

 Geri has a B.S. from Drexel University and a M.A. from West Chester University of Pennsylvania and has completed the following certifications: CompTIA C++ Certified Technical Trainer, CompTIA CTT+ Virtual Classroom Trainer, Esri ArcGIS Desktop Professional, and Esri Enterprise Administration Associate.